Species360: History

 In 1973, Ulysses Seal and Dale Makey proposed the International Species Information System (ISIS) as an international database to help zoos and aquariums accomplish long-term conservation management goals.
 It was founded in 1974 with an initial membership of 51 zoos in North America and Europe, and its membership has increased every year since.
 Grants and endorsements were provided by the Association of Zoos and Aquariums (AZA), the American Association of Zoo Veterinarians (AAZV) and other zoological associations.
 The founders also raised development funding from private foundations and the United States Department of the Interior.
 For the first 30 years, the Minnesota Zoo hosted the program on their grounds.

 Since 1989, the organisation has been incorporated as a non-profit entity under an international Board of Trustees elected by subscribing member institutions.
-In 2016, the organization was renamed as Species360, due to ISIS being an acronym for the Islamic State of Iraq and Syria, a terrorist organization.
+In 2016, the organization was renamed as Species360 due to ISIS being used as an abbreviation of the Islamic State of Iraq and Syria — an Islamic terrorist organization that attracted global mass media attention.